aruigrok/tip-sheets/README.md

 * R
 * Python

-I am new to python and learning R as I go so these sheets can include very basic tips to more useful commands for specific analysis types.
+I am new to python and learning R as I go.
+These sheets can include very basic tips to more useful commands for specific analysis types.